 - Provide reciprocity and student/faculty engagement with partner institutions across the globe

-Each program has a specific theme connected to social work practice and/or policy and takes place during the spring semester.
-Immersions are led by faculty and range in size from 20 to 25 students.
-Participants receive three credits per program that can be applied to the MSW degree.
+Each program has a specific theme connected to social work practice and/or policy and takes place during the spring semester with travel to the program location during the spring break in March.
+Each immersion is faculty led and range in size from 20 to 25 students.
+Participants receive three elective credits upon successful completion of the immersion course requirements applied toward their MSW degree.